virtual-labs/engineers-forum/ph4/services/bug-processing-guide.md

 ## Lifecycle of the Bug

+When a Virtual Lab user reports a bug using the bug reporting tool, it is automatically logged in the [GitHub Bug Tracker](https://github.com/virtual-labs/bugs-virtual-labs/issues).
+The tool assigns each bug an Institute Label corresponding to the lab’s developing institute.

+Developers should follow these steps to view, analyze, and resolve the bugs for their respective institutes, ensuring the availability of high-quality labs.

 ### Step 1.
-Looking for a Bug
-- A Virtual Lab User reports a bug using the **bug reporting tool**.
-- The bug is logged at [GitHub Bug Tracker](https://github.com/virtual-labs/bugs-virtual-labs/issues).
-- The bug is labeled with an **Institute Label** corresponding to the lab’s developing institute.
+Monitor Logged Bugs

-- Developers can filter the bugs by their institute to view relevant issues.
+- Filter the bugs by their institute to view relevant issues.

 ### Step 2.
-Understanding Bug details
+Understand Bug Details

-Each bug includes the following information:
+- Analyze a reported bug by viewing the following key details:
-- Lab Name
-- Experiment Name
+  - Lab Name: The name of the lab where the issue occurred.
+  - Experiment Name: The specific experiment within the lab associated with the bug.
-- Type(s) of Issue(s)
+  - Type(s) of Issue(s): Categorization of the issue.
-- Additional Info (Optional)
-- User Agent/Environment
+  - Additional Information (Optional): Any extra details provided by the user to help understand the issue.
+  - User Agent/Environment: Information about the user's browser, operating system, or device.
-- Experiment Link
+  - Experiment Link: A direct link to the affected experiment.
-- Email (Optional)
+  - Virtual Lab User Email (Optional): The user’s email address for follow-up, if provided.
-- Screenshot (Optional)
+  - Screenshot (Optional): Visual evidence of the issue, if attached.

-### Step 3.
-Categorizing the Bug
+### Step 3: Categorize the Bug

-The developer analyzes the bug and assigns one of the following labels:
+- Assign one of the following labels to categorize the reported bug accurately:
-- **Bug** : The issue that provides a valid problem with the experiment/the lab.
+  - **Bug**: A valid issue with the experiment or lab that needs resolution.
-- **Duplicate** : The issue duplicates an existing one.
+  - **Duplicate**: The issue is already reported and duplicates an existing entry.
-- **Resolved** : The issue has been fixed and necessary actions are completed.
+  - **Resolved**: The issue has been fixed, and all necessary actions are completed.
-- **Invalid** : The issue is irrelevant due to reporting errors, insufficient data, or misunderstanding of the scope.
+  - **Invalid**: The issue is irrelevant due to reporting errors, insufficient data, or a misunderstanding of the scope.
-- **Test** : The issue was created solely for testing or experimentation.
+  - **Test**: The issue was created for testing or experimentation purposes only.
-- **Inappropriate** : The issue contains offensive, irrelevant, or non-compliant comments.
+  - **Inappropriate**: The issue contains offensive, irrelevant, or non-compliant content.
-- **In Progress** : The issue is currently being worked on.
+  - **In Progress**: The issue is currently being addressed.
-- **Not Reproducible** : The issue cannot be replicated based on the provided information.
+  - **Not Reproducible**: The issue cannot be replicated based on the provided information.
-- **Question** : More clarification is needed from the virtual lab user. (refer to step 4.6)
+  - **Question**: Additional clarification is needed from the Virtual Lab user (refer to Step 4.6).
-- **Documentation** : The issue is related to documentation.
+  - **Documentation**: The issue pertains to documentation-related concerns.
-- **Enhancement** : The issue requests new features beyond the current implementation.
+  - **Enhancement**: The issue suggests new features or improvements beyond the current implementation.

-Note: Assign the bug as **Bug** before proceeding for fixing the bug.
+- **Note:** Always assign the label **Bug** to an issue before proceeding with its resolution.

 ### Step 4.
-Fixing the Bug
+Fix the Bug
 1. Label the bug as **In Progress** and assign it to yourself.
 2. Identify the corresponding experiment and lab from the bug details.
 3. If you lack access to the lab, find the lab creation request on [virtual-labs/engineers-forum](https://github.com/virtual-labs/engineers-forum/issues) and request access by commenting.
 4. Follow the [Virtual Lab Development process](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/development-process.md) to fix the bug.
-5. If the bug details lacks clarity and includes the virtual lab user’s email address, contact them for mroe details using [this template](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/bug-processing-guide.md#email-template-for-asking-the-questionclarification-from-the-user--).
+5. If the bug details lacks clarity and includes the virtual lab user’s email address, contact them for additional details using [this template](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/bug-processing-guide.md#email-template-for-asking-the-questionclarification-from-the-user--).
 6. Label the bug as **Question** if clarification is requested.
 7. Close certain bug types with comments explaining the reason:
     - Invalid [Example](https://github.com/virtual-labs/bugs-virtual-labs/issues/1419)